 Mind The Bleep: The Podcast

 Mental health and well-being are taboo subjects for medical students and doctors, and something which is often not talked about enough.
 This is surprising, considering there is a higher proportion of doctors reporting stress and burnout compared to other sectors in the general population!
-According to the BMA in 2022, up to 39% of junior doctors experienced a severe level of stress and burnout due to their work, a figure which is increasing each year.
+According to the BMA in 2022, up to 39% of resident doctors experienced a severe level of stress and burnout due to their work, a figure which is increasing each year.
 Even with the growing availability of support networks such as Practitioner Health and the BMA Counselling Service, a lot of doctors are either not aware of these or fail to speak up for fear of judgment from their peers or even supervisors.

 Some common culprits of stress and burnout